-Correspondence and other reading mat-ter for publication should be addressed to the EDITOR.
+Correspondence and other reading mat-er for publication should be addressed to ter for publics

-Address all business communications and all remittances: THE DESERET NEWS Sait Lake City, Utah.
+Address all business communications and all remittances: THE DESERET NEWS.
+Sait Lake City, Utah.

-Entered at the Postoffice of Salt Laks City as second class matter according to the Act of Congress, March 3, 1879.
+Entered at the Postoffice of Salt Laky City as second class matter according to the Act of Congress, March 3, 1879.

-SALT LAKE CITY. .
-MAY 15, 1906
+SALT LAKE CITY. - MAY 15, 1906